Looking for tips on how to shoot product photography? Learn more in our latest product photography guide.

 The biggest consideration you should make when shooting products is the lighting you’re using to capture the details of your product.
 Most photographers will utilize window light, but a best practice is to avoid photographing at night or using indoor lights.
 You can also use a white backdrop with studio lights, but this isn’t necessary.

 If you’re using window lighting, it’s important to be consistent and shoot at similar times if you’re taking photos on different days.
+Low key photography may be an option if you're looking to create a harsher contrast and tone in your product photo.

 Another consideration is how close up you want to shoot your products.
 Most photographers will use a 50mm 1.8 aperture lens, but it all depends on what details you want to highlight in your product.